 - Add dry ingredients to wet and mix gently until just combined, adding in carrots, pineapple and pecans at the very end.
 Pour batter into prepared cake pan and bake at 350 for 40-45 minutes.
 When the cake is done a toothpick inserted into the center of the cake will come out clean.
 Cool cake completely before icing.
 Cake can be cooled and then stored in the refrigerator overnight at this point and iced the next day.

 - In the bowl of a stand mixer (or a large bowl and using an electric hand mixer) cream together softened cream cheese and butter until smooth.
 Add in vanilla.
 Then gradually add in icing sugar, until the icing is creamy and smooth.
+Use at least 1 cup of the icing sugar, one ¼ cup at a time until icing is creamy and smooth.
+You may use up to 1-½ cups to give the icing a bit more body.
+You want this icing to be creamy and slumpy, not too smooth.
 Spread on top of cake.
+In warm months, chill iced cake before serving so icing stays in place, the icing may wilt in realy warm environments.